availabs/avail-revl-poc/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits to either the browser code.
+The page will reload if you make edits to the browser code.